 By optimizing your landing page to be mobile-friendly, you’ll gain the trust and attention of mobile users by marketing specific to their needs.

-The number of mobile users is growing daily and cannot be ignored.
+The number of mobile users is outpacing desktop browsers and cannot be ignored.
 To increase conversion rates on your mobile ads, a mobile landing page is likely necessary.
 Faster load times, simplified content, and specific calls-to-action for mobile users will increase your authority in the market and increase the quality of your leads.